-Legal remedies to prevent cyberbullying be from could the government's action by revising the law of the Republic of Indonesia number 11 of 2008 concerning information and electronic transactions because the provisions in the Law of the Republic of Indonesia number 11 of 2008 regarding information and electronic transactions are considered inappropriate.
-The government then revised the new law become the law of the Republic of Indonesia number 19 of 2016 concerning information and electronics and brought out and updated the articles in the old law, the articles that regulate more specifically regarding cyberbullying are articles 45, 45 A and 45 B.
+Legal remedies prevent to cyberbullying could be from 15 the government's action by revising the law of the Republic of Indonesia number 11 of 2008 concerning information electronic transactions because provisions in the Law of the Republic of Indonesia number 11 of 2008 regarding information and electronic transactions are considered inappropriate.
+The government then revised the new law become the law of the Republic of Indonesia number 19 of 2016 concerning information electronics and brought out and updated the articles in the old law, the articles that regulate more specifically regarding cyberbullying are articles 45, 45 A and 45 B.

-Preventive measures were taken against the perpetrators by law blocking enforcement officials by explaining the dangers accounts. of cyberbullying for the mental health of and providing continuous victims. understanding to the public.28 For victims themselves, on how to stop cyberbullying on social media 1. talk to someone you trust 2. save evidence 3.
+Preventive measures were taken against the perpetrators by 1aw enforcement officials by blocking accounts, explaining the dangers of cyberbullying for the mental health of and victims, providing continuous understanding to the public.28 For victims themselves, on how to stop cyberbullying on social media 1. talk to someone you trust 2. save evidence 3.
 Don't reply 4.
-Understand the scope of cyberbullying 5.
-Be educated about cyberbullying Preventing cyberbullying is a matter of awareness and response.
+Understand the scope of cyberbullying 5. educated about cyberbullying Preventing cyberbullying is a matter of awareness and response.
 Knowing what children do and how vulnerable they are, then helping them learn to respond when their well-being is threatened by bullies, trolls, and other harmful users online.